surfer190/fixes/docs/networking/how-the-internet-works-from-service-provider.md

 * Radius - Speaks to the BNG to authenticate subscribers
 * BNG (Broadband Network Gateway) - the access point for customers to connect to the broadband network
 * PACKET INTROSPECTION - Inspects all traffic and stores amount of traffic used for subscribers
-* P ROUTER (Provider Router) - Provide reachability between PE devices
+* P ROUTER (Provider Router) - Provide reachability between Provider Edge devices
 * PEERING / IP TRANSIT - IP transit is when one entity pays another for the right to transit its upstream network (One entity is higher than the other on the chain).
 IP peering is a mutual exchange of data between two ISPs.